Nathalie-Leenders/nathalie-leenders.github.io/content/posts/series-http-XrequestDigest/index.en.md

 # What is it, and why do I need it?

-Think of it as a type of token, that allows you, or permits you, to modify files on Sharepoint through an HTTP request.
+Think of it as a type of token, that allows you, or permits you, to modify files on SharePoint through an HTTP request.

 When you use POST as your method, and need to use Merge in your header, you also need to include a request digest value.